 China aims for around 6.5 percent economic growth in 2017

-China is aiming to expand its economy by around 6.5 percent in 2017, Premier Li Keqiang said in remarks prepared for delivery at the opening of the annual meeting of parliament on Sunday.
+China is aiming to expand its economy by around 6.5 percent in 2017 as it continues to implement a proactive fiscal policy and maintain a prudent monetary policy, Premier Li Keqiang said on Sunday.

 - Posted 05 Mar 2017 08:15

-BEIJING: China is aiming to expand its economy by around 6.5 percent in 2017, Premier Li Keqiang said in remarks prepared for delivery at the opening of the annual meeting of parliament on Sunday.
+BEIJING: China is aiming to expand its economy by around 6.5 percent in 2017 as it continues to implement a proactive fiscal policy and maintain a prudent monetary policy, Premier Li Keqiang said on Sunday.

-That compares with a 2016 economic growth target of 6.5 to 7 percent.

-Top leaders at the National People's Congress are tolerating slightly slower economic growth this year to give them more room to push through some painful reforms to deal with a rapid build-up in debt.
+Top leaders at the National People's Congress are tolerating slightly slower economic growth this year to give them more room to push through reforms to deal with a build-up in debt.

 A lending binge and increased government spending last year have fueled worries about high debt levels and an overheating housing market.

-China's gross domestic product grew 6.7 percent in 2016, the slowest in 26 years.
+Gross domestic product grew 6.7 percent in 2016, the slowest in 26 years, but within the government's target range of 6.5 to 7 percent.

+China will push forward with supply-side reforms this year and achieve new progress in structural adjustments in key areas, Li said in remarks prepared for delivery at the opening of the annual meeting of parliament.

+China will also take steps to control risks and ensure safety in the financial sector, the premier said.

+China will also push forward with asset securitization and debt-to-equity swaps this year.

+China will continue to implement a city-based policy to reduce real estate inventories, mainly in the third and fourth-tier cities, Li said.

-(Reporting by Kevin Yao; Writing by Ryan Woo; Editing by Robert Birsel)
+(Reporting by Kevin Yao; Writing by Ryan Woo; Editing by Will Waterman)

 - Reuters